intercellar/FLOOR-E/README.md

 Cody Peterson | cody.dkdc@gmail.com | Rice University Class of 2018 | BSEE, Electrical and Computer Engineering, Data Science | Microsoft

 Setup is not outlined in this github.
 Best of luck.

+All passwords are "angleguardian", per our project before the singularity.